-You only need to look at my shins to get your answer.
+Just take a look at my shins and you will get your answer.
 I’ve been riding BMX Flatland for 20 years now.
 During this time, I’ve injured myself so much that I’ve ended up in hospital.
 But when it came to looking for a suitable pedal, I never had any luck finding one.
 Eventually, it was a skateboarding friend of mine who helped sow the seeds of an idea.

 When it comes to testing and deciding on material, it’s hard to pull the wool over my eyes.
-I have spent more time in tents on on bicycles than other people do at the office desk.
-We brought an aerospace engineer on board for the design phase.
-Working closely together, we were able to create something truly extraordinary.
+I have spent more time in testing on bicycles than other people do at the office desk.
+For the construction, we brought an aerospace engineer on board.
+Working closely together, we were able to create an extraordinary product.